Information for students with disabilities

 Disability Contact Drop-in Tuesday 12 noon - 3pm Charteris 2.17

-Named contact: The Disability and Learning Support Service (DLSS) may ask you if you would like a named contact in the School.
-This person is usually different from your Personal tutor.
-They keep in touch with you and DLSS regularly.
+Enhanced Support: The Disability and Learning Support Service (DLSS) may ask you if you would like a named contact in the School.
+This person may be your Student Adviser.
+They keep in touch with you and DLSS regularly and offer enhanced support.

 Student Experience and Support Office: Responsible for liaising with your Course Organisers and PT about your Schedule of Adjustments.